Chiral spin liquid phase of the triangular lattice Hubbard model: a density matrix renormalization group study: The Model:

-To study this model using the DMRG method, we wrap the two-dimensional triangular lattice onto an infinitely long cylinder of finite circumference.
-We use the so-called YC$n$ boundary conditions\cite{Yan2011,SuppMat}, for which one of the lattice vectors runs along the circumference of the cylinder.
-Denoting translation by one lattice constant around the cylinder by $T_y$, the YC$n$ cylinder has a discrete translation symmetry $T_y^n=1$; we explicitly conserve the momentum quantum numbers associated with this symmetry by rewriting the Hamiltonian in a mixed real- and momentum-space basis with single-particle operators $c_{x, k_y, \sigma}$, which both gives substantial improvements in computational efficiency and allows us to separately find the ground state in different momentum sectors.\cite{Motruk2016,Ehlers2017} In this paper, we present results for the YC4 and YC6 cylinders, with four and six sites around the circumference respectively.
-The lattices are shown in Figures \ref{fig:lattices} (a) and (c), with the dashed gray lines identified together with periodic boundaries to form the cylinder.
-The finite circumference restricts the accessible momenta in the Brillouin zone as shown in Figures \ref{fig:lattices} (b) and (d).
+Denoting translation by one lattice constant around the cylinder by $T_y$, the YC$n$ cylinder has a discrete translation symmetry $T_y^n=1$; we explicitly conserve the momentum quantum numbers associated with this symmetry by rewriting the Hamiltonian in a mixed real- and momentum-space basis with single-particle operators $c_{x, k_y, \sigma}$, which both gives substantial improvements in computational efficiency and allows us to separately find the ground state in different momentum sectors.\cite{Motruk2016,Ehlers2017} Similarly, for the XC$n$ cylinders we define the translation operator $T_y^{XC}$ that translates between two-site unit cells around the circumference, with $\left(T_y^{XC}\right)^{n/2}=1$; we can again exploit momentum conservation, but with only half as many quantum numbers.

+In this paper, we particularly focus on the YC4 and YC6 cylinders, and we also present and discuss data for the YC3, XC4, and YC5 cylinders.
+For the various cylinders, the finite circumferences and periodic boundary conditions restrict the accessible momenta in the Brillouin zone as shown in Figures \ref{fig:lattices} (c) through (g).